-(b) Hearing
+(b) Local Hearing

-(b)(I) If the Monitoring Officer considers that Local Resolution is not appropriate, or you are not satisfied by the proposed resolution, or the Member concerned is not prepared to undertake any proposed remedial action, such as giving an apology, then the Monitoring Officer will report the Investigating Officer's report to the Hearings Panel which will conduct a Hearing before deciding whether the Member has failed to comply with the adopted Code of Conduct and, if so, whether to take any action in respect of the Member.
+(b)(i)-I) If the Monitoring Officer considers that local resolutionLocal Resolution is not appropriate, or you are not satisfied by the proposed resolution, or the Member concerned is not prepared to undertake any proposed remedial action, such as giving an apology, then the Monitoring Officer will report the Investigating Officer's report to the Hearings Panel which will conduct a local hearingHearing before deciding whether the Member has failed to comply with the adopted Code of Conduct and, if so, whether to take any action in respect of the Member.

-(b)(ii) The Council has agreed a procedure for Hearings, which is attached as Appendix Two to these arrangements.
+(b)(ii)-The Council has agreed a procedure for local hearings Hearings, which is attached as Appendix Two to these arrangements.

-(b)(iii) Essentially, the Monitoring Officer will conduct a "pre-hearing process", requiring the Member to give their response to the Investigating Officer's report, in order to identify what in the Investigating Officer's report is likely to be agreed and what is likely to be in contention at the Hearing, and the Chair of the Hearings Panel, who will be a member of the Audit and Governance Committee may determine the process to be followed by the sub-committee at the Hearing and how it will be conducted.
-At the Hearing, the Investigating Officer will present their report, call such witnesses as they consider necessary and make representations to substantiate their conclusion that the Member has failed to comply with the adopted Code of Conduct.
-For this purpose, the Investigating Officer may ask you, as the complainant, to attend and give evidence to the Hearing.
-The Member will then have an opportunity to give his/her evidence, to call witnesses and to make representations to the Hearing as to why they consider that they did not fail to comply with the adopted Code of Conduct.
+(b)(iii)-Essentially, the Monitoring Officer will conduct a "pre-hearing process", requiring the Member to give his/hertheir response to the Investigating Officer's report, in order to identify what in the Investigating Officer's report is likely to be agreed and what is likely to be in contention at the hearingHearing, and the Chair of the Hearings Panel, who will be a member of the Audit and Governance Committee may issue directions as determine the process to be followed by the manner in whichsub-committee at the hearingHearing and how it will be conducted.
+At the hearingHearing, the Investigating Officer will present his/hertheir report, call such witnesses as he/she considers they consider necessary and make representations to substantiate his/hertheir conclusion that the Member has failed to comply with the adopted Code of Conduct.
+For this purpose, the Investigating Officer may ask you, as the complainant, to attend and give evidence to the Hearings Panel Hearing.
+The Member will then have an opportunity to give his/her evidence, to call witnesses and to make representations to the Hearings Panel Hearing as to why he/she considers that he/shethey did not fail to comply with the adopted Code of Conduct.

-(b)(iv) The Hearing sub-committee, with the benefit of any advice from the Independent Person, may conclude that the Member did not fail to comply with the Code of Conduct, and so dismiss the complaint.
-If the Hearing sub-committee concludes that the Member did fail to comply with the Code of Conduct, the Chair will inform the Member of this finding and the Hearing sub-committee will then consider what action, if any, the Hearing sub-committee should take as a result of the Member's failure to comply with the adopted Code of Conduct.
-In doing this, the Hearing sub-committee will give the Member an opportunity to make representations to the Hearing sub-committee and will consult the Independent Person, but will then decide what action, if any, to take in respect of the matter.
+(b)(iv)-The Hearings PanelHearing sub-committee, with the benefit of any advice from the Independent Person, may conclude that the Member did not fail to comply with the Code of Conduct, and so dismiss the complaint.
+If the Hearings PanelHearing sub-committee concludes that the Member did fail to comply with the Code of Conduct, the Chair will inform the Member of this finding and the Hearings PanelHearing sub-committee will then consider what action, if any, the Hearings PanelHearing sub-committee should take as a result of the Member's failure to comply with the adopted Code of Conduct.
+In doing this, the Hearings PanelHearing sub-committee will give the Member an opportunity to make representations to the PanelHearing sub-committee and will consult the Independent Person, but will then decide what action, if any, to take in respect of the matter.

-8 What action can the Hearing sub-committee take where a Member has failed to comply with the adopted Code of Conduct?
+8 - What action can the Hearings PanelHearing sub-committee take where a Member has failed to comply with the adopted Code of Conduct?

-8.01 The Council has delegated to the Hearing sub-committee such of its powers to take action in respect of individual Members as may be necessary to promote and maintain the high standards of conduct expected of Members.
-Accordingly the Hearing sub-committee may -
+8.01-The Council has delegated to the Hearings Panel Hearing sub-committee such of its powers to take action in respect of individual Members as may be necessary to promote and maintain the high standards of conduct-expected of Members.
+Accordingly the Hearings Panel Hearing sub-committee may -